Coolver/home-assistant-vibecode-agent/tests/HA_AGENT_TEST_SUITE.md

 **Parameters:** `{ limit: 10 }`
 **Expected:** Last 10 log entries
 **Success:** Returns array of log entries

+### test_check_agent_logs_for_errors
+**Function:** `ha_get_logs`
+**Parameters:** `{ limit: 100, level: "ERROR" }`
+**Expected:** Check for errors in agent logs
+**Success:** Returns empty array or only expected/known errors
+**Validation:**
+- Check that no unexpected ERROR level logs exist
+- Verify fallback operations logged as INFO (not ERROR) - e.g., "falling back to list method" should be INFO
+- Ensure no WebSocket connection errors
+- Confirm no authentication failures
+- Check that registry operations (Entity/Area/Device) don't produce errors
+- Verify that fallback mechanisms work correctly (no errors, only INFO logs) **Note:** ⚠️ **Should be run AFTER all other tests** to catch any errors they may have caused.
+This is a critical validation step.
+**Expected Behavior:**
+- Registry fallback operations should log: `"WebSocket result empty for {id}, falling back to list method"` as INFO
+- No ERROR logs should appear for normal fallback operations
+- Only genuine errors (connection failures, auth issues) should appear as ERROR

 ### test_reload_config_core
 **Function:** `ha_reload_config`